sueszli/ep2/README.md

 # EP2

-Solutions to all previous exams from the [Introduction to Programming 2](https://tiss.tuwien.ac.at/course/courseDetails.xhtml?dswid=8347&dsrid=442&courseNr=185A92) course from 2018-2020.
+Solutions to all previous exams from the [Introduction to Programming 2](https://tiss.tuwien.ac.at/course/courseDetails.xhtml?dswid=8347&dsrid=442&courseNr=185A92) course between the years 2018-2020.

+Every single solution has been optimized and the max. amount of points could be achieved in the most recent exam through the given solution.